Skip to content

 Does Acupuncture Cause Bleeding?

-Acupuncture needles are very thin and solid.
-They are not the same as hollow medical needles used for injections or blood draws.
-They do not cut the skin.
-Instead, they gently puncture the surface.
+Acupuncture needles are extremely thin and solid.
+They are very different from the hollow needles used for injections or blood draws.
+Because of their size and design, they gently pass through the skin rather than cutting through tissue.

-Some people may also experience mild soreness or minor bruising at the needle site.
-These effects are temporary and usually resolve within a few days.
+Some people may notice mild soreness or a small bruise at a needle site.
+These effects are temporary.

-Before treatment begins, it is important to let your practitioner know about any underlying health conditions or medications you are taking.
-Bringing an updated list of medications and relevant medical history helps ensure your care is safe and appropriate.
+Before treatment begins, it is helpful to inform your practitioner about any medications you are taking or medical conditions you have.
+Bringing an updated list of medications and relevant medical history helps ensure treatment is planned safely and appropriately.

-Overall, acupuncture is considered very safe.
-If you have concerns, discussing them beforehand can help you feel informed and comfortable going into your session.
+Overall, acupuncture has a long history of safe use when performed by a licensed practitioner.
+If you have any questions or concerns, discussing them beforehand can help you feel more comfortable and prepared for your session.

 Posted in | Comments Off on Does Acupuncture Cause Bleeding?